enterspeedhq/enterspeed-docs/docs/tooling/cli/continuous-deployment.md

 ## Setting up Continuous deployment

-For this example project we have a CMS and a frontend application in the same repo.
-How your project is structured is completely up to you.
+For this example project, we have a CMS and a frontend application in the same repo.
+It's completely up to you want to structure your project.

 :::info
-This guide demostrates how you could setup your CD pipeline using Azure pipelines, but the same concepts applies if you use Github Action, Jenkins or any other CD tool.
+This guide demonstrates how you can set up your CD pipeline using Azure pipelines, but the same concepts apply if you use Github Action, Jenkins, or any other CD tool.
 :::

 ### 1. Add the Enterspeed CLI and a pipeline file to the repo
-The first step is to [download the Enterspeed CLI](https://github.com/enterspeedhq/enterspeed-cli/releases) and add the `es-cli.exe` file and as well as a `azure-pipeline.yml` file to the root of the repo.
+The first step is to [download the Enterspeed CLI](https://github.com/enterspeedhq/enterspeed-cli/releases) and add the `es-cli.exe` file as well as a `azure-pipeline.yml` file to the root of the repo.

 ![Create source Enterspeed](../../../static/img/docs/tooling/cd-project-structure.png)

 ### 2. Update pipeline file
-Next step is to update the Azure pipeline file to the functionality that we want in our CD pipeline.
+Next step is to update the Azure pipeline file to the functionality that you want in the CD pipeline.

 Below is an example of a pipeline file that automatically runs on every push to the `master` branch.